 I started my Ladakh Trip in style and pomp!

-There are mountains and then there are Himalayas.
+There are mountains and then there are the Himalayas.
 The mountains are nature’s creations that sober you down and make you feel like a tiny part of the universe.
 On one such trip to Ladakh during the peak of winter, I felt my ego burst, my self-importance go away and my sanity, mental peace return.
-I learnt, un-learnt and re-learnt a few things on this trip of self discovery and mental peace.
+I learned, un-learned and re-learned a few things on this trip of self-discovery and mental peace.

 You are not the master of the universe

 When you are busy working the corporate life, you stick to a schedule and no matter what comes you stick to it.
 You start believing that you can control time.
 If you want to have breakfast at 8:08 am, you have it at the appointed time.
 You feel that you are in control of life.
 But on this trip, I discovered that of all things that I had control on, my life surely was not one.
 At 17000 feet and -3o degrees, the mountains shape your life like never before.
 One moment the mountains allow the sun to warm you and in another, they hide the sun and leave you at the mercy of the cold.
 I was humbled because I had no choice and sometimes when you are left with no choice, you start using that brain of yours.
 I had to accept the superiority of the mountains over me and it was only then that I could conquer them.
 If you love the mountains, they love you back and let you explore their inner crevices like nobody else.